Skip to main content

 AI will generate a whole range of social and policy questions requiring the attention of social scientists, from the effects of large language models on education to the impact of AI on labour markets.

-Cosmina Dorobantu, Professor in Practice Data Science Institute
+Professor Cosmina Dorobantu, Co-Director of the Data Science Institute

 LSE is the perfect institution to change this.
 We have world-leading expertise in organisational theory, competition, cooperation, incentives, law, philosophy, behavioural science and more, which we can feed into the design of new technologies before they populate our workplaces, schools, hospitals and homes.
 We have over 130 years of knowledge and data which can train AI to fuel new discoveries in the social sciences.
 And our connections across governments and civil society enable us to inform new policies that ensure technologies improve lives and help solve global challenges, rather than making things worse.